AliJabar/GoogleAI-Chatbot/README.md

 # GoogleAI-Chatbot
-Sample code for GoogleAI-Chatbot
+Sample code for GoogleAI-Chatbot.

-How to set-up your local environment for connecting Google Vertex AI account Basic model and its loading
+How to set-up your local environment for connecting Google Vertex AI account.

+The basic model and its loading.

-Streamlit framework
+Streamlit framework .